gardener/gardener/docs/api-reference/operator.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>LogLevel is the configured log level for the gardener-admission-controller.
+<p>LogLevel is the configured log level for the gardener-scheduler.
 Must be one of [info,debug,error].
 Defaults to info.</p>
 </td>
 </tr>